Command: MAYDAY

 Troubleshooting & FAQs

-Q: I can't move a unit that's highlighted in red.
-Is this normal?
+Q: Why can't I move or edit a unit that's highlighted in red?

-Q: Can I still assign other units to assignments that have Mayday units?
+Q: Can I add units to assignments that already have Mayday units in them?

-Q: What happens if I accidentally cancel a Mayday?
+Q: What happens if I accidentally cancel a Mayday instead of completing it?

 • Related Articles